 Though all of our member properties are unique in their accommodations, each of them possesses the same commitment to safe travel, excellent hospitality, and high-quality lodging experiences.
-This fall, choose to seek the unique and stay at a Wisconsin Bed and Breakfast for an authentic fall getaway.
+This fall, stay at one of the best places to stay in Wisconsin, one of our top-rated Wisconsin Bed and Breakfasts.

 5 great Fall Hikes in the Kettle Moraine State Forest

 In total, the Kettle Moraine State Forest encompasses more than 50,000 acres and more than 250 miles of hiking trails, along with some equestrian and mountain biking trails.
 It's an incredible place to explore at all times of the year - even in winter when the trees open up for cross country skiing and snowmobiling.
 However, one of our favorite times to enjoy hiking in this stunning area is in the fall.

 In both units of the Kettle Moraine State Forest, you'll find a section of the Ice Age National Scenic Trail, which stretches for 1,200 miles across the state of Wisconsin and roughly follows the path of the terminal moraine from the last ice age.
 This massive glacier once covered most of North America, and some of the best evidence of its transformative effect on our lands can be found in Wisconsin.
 Exploring this trail is reason enough to visit the Kettle Moraine State Forest, but it's certainly not the only hike worth taking in the area.